-The bias in the task force is also demonstrated with their invention of a new term: "bioponics."
-This word isn't found in the scientific literature, anywhere.
-The prohydroponics members of the task force stated in their report, and at the last NOSB meeting, that compost tea is used to provide nutrients in these "bioponic" systems.
+The pro-hydroponics members of the task force stated in their report, and at the last NOSB meeting, that compost tea is used to provide nutrients in these "bioponic" systems.
 However, the scientific literature does not support that statement.

 Compost tea is not a significant source of nutrients, so other nutrient sources must be relied upon for fertility.
-Compost tea is irrelevant to the production of a crop.
+Compost tea is irrelevant to the production of a crop; in other words, a healthy crop can be produced without it.
 The claim that compost tea is used to provide the required nutrients is a ruse, intended to make it seem like these systems might have something in common with soil-based production.
-The organic community is not so gullible.

 In fact, most operations with cycling irrigation water routinely use ozone to reduce the biology in the irrigation system.
-The "bioponic" claim is an attempted workaround for §6513 Organic Plan: "An organic plan shall contain provisions designed to foster soil fertility, primarily through the management of the organic content of the soil through proper tillage, crop rotation, and manuring."
+The "bioponic" claim is an attempted workaround for §6513 of the Organic Plan: "An organic plan shall contain provisions designed to foster soil fertility, primarily through the management of the organic content of the soil through proper tillage, crop rotation, and manuring."
+1

-Organic agriculture is rooted in the management of soils, not the simple presence or absence of bioactivity.
+Organic agriculture is rooted in the management of soils, not the simple presence, or absence, of bioactivity.
 Therefore, hydroponic and aquaponic growers are mistaken when they argue that hydroponics are "organic," even with the presence of microbes.

 The fact is that these hydroponic/container systems would fail without the routine (several-times-a-day) use of highly soluble, highly processed fertilizers like micronized fish and hydrolyzed soy protein.
-Whether or not compost tea is added to the system is irrelevant to the production of a container crop with minimal soil (or less).
+Whether or not compost tea is added to the system is irrelevant to the production of a container crop with minimal, or no, soil in the system.

 The Hydroponic and Aquaponic Subcommittee Report describes an organically certified hydroponic blueberry and raspberry "container" operation owned by Driscoll's.
-The devil, here, is in the details and once theses systems are examined, they are nowhere near sustainable, despite their claims.
+Once theses systems are examined, they are nowhere near sustainable, despite their claims.